SethiR/Programming/docs/Misc/Linux.md

 - tmp - where temporary files live
 - var - There are various dirs in it but check out `/var/log`.
 The linux system pretty much logs everything and you can find some details here.
 (Mostly used for trouble shooting)

+### Env variables

+Check this [link](https://www.tecmint.com/set-unset-environment-variables-in-linux/) for details.

+- `.bashrc` - This file is user specific file that gets loaded each time user creates a new local session i.e. in simple words, opens a new terminal.
+All environment variables created in this file would take effect every time a new local session is started.
+- `.bash_profile` - This file is user specific remote login file.
+Environment variables listed in this file are invoked every time the user is logged in remotely i.e. using ssh session.
+If this file is not present, system looks for either .bash_login or .profile files.
+- `/etc/envirounment` - This file is system wide file for creating, editing or removing any environment variables.
+Environment variables created in this file are accessible all throughout the system, by each and every user, both locally and remotely.
+- `/etc/bash.bashrc` - System wide bashrc file.
+This file is loaded once for every user, each time that user opens a local terminal session.
+Environment variables created in this file are accessible for all users but only through local terminal session.
+When any user on that machine is accessed remotely via a remote login session, these variables would not be visible.
+- `/etc/profile` - System wide profile file.
+All the variables created in this file are accessible by every user on the system, but only if that user’s session is invoked remotely, i.e. via remote login.
+Any variable in this file will not be accessible for local login session i.e. when user opens a new terminal on his local system.

 ## Useful commands

 __Tar__